GarhomLee/LeetCode/README.md

 1306.
 Jump Game III
 1312.
 Minimum Insertion Steps to Make a String Palindrome 1547.
 Minimum Cost to Cut a Stick
+1553.
+Minimum Number of Days to Eat N Oranges

 ### Dynamic Programming (Bottom-up)
 139. Word Break